Deep Water (2022 film): Plot

 Don's wife Kelly tells Vic that her husband and Melinda have been accusing him of Charlie's murder.
 Vic discovers they have hired a private investigator to follow him and confronts Don in front of Don's family.
 Melinda reconnects with an old boyfriend, Tony, and Vic overhears their conversation suggesting they will move to Brazil, taking Trixie with them.
 She invites Tony to dinner with Vic and takes him to her bedroom, furthering Vic's jealousy.

 Vic lures Tony into his car and drives him to a secluded spot he and Melinda share, overlooking a rocky gorge.
 He throws stones at Tony, causing him to fall down the hill to his death, and sinks his body in the creek.
 Melinda takes Vic and their daughter on a picnic to the same spot.
 Vic gives her a collection of photographs he has surreptitiously taken of her as a testament to his love, but spots Tony's body resurfaced in the creek.
 Returning home, he offers to go back to the spot in the morning to retrieve Melinda's lost scarf.
 She notifies Don, but invites Vic to share her bed that night.

 The next day, Vic bikes to the creek to deal with Tony's body, but is caught in the act by Don.
 Don rushes away in his car to notify authorities.
-Vic pursues him on his bike and takes a shortcut through the brush to try and head Don off.
+Vic pursues him on his bike and takes a shortcut through the brush to try to head Don off.
 Vic tumbles out of the bushes and falls off his bike into the car's path; texting recklessly, Don swerves to avoid Vic but drives off a cliff and is killed.
 At home, Melinda finds Tony's wallet in one of Vic's snail vivaria.
 She packs a suitcase to leave, which Trixie throws in the pool, insisting they stay.
 Vic arrives home, where Melinda tells him that she "saw Tony".
 However, she then burns Tony's wallet and ID cards.
-In closing, Trixie sings along to "You Make Me Feel Like Dancing".